human-centered-ai-lab/PERSONAS/Readme.md

 * clear descriptions of the recommended methods
 * useful tools for practical implementation

 We have made available all these material under Creative [Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper _"Personas for AI: An Open-Source Toolbox"_** and indicating any changes that you have made.
+You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper _"Holzinger et al (2021), Personas for AI: An Open-Source Toolbox"_**.

 ---
 ---